Plan on Spending a Night or Two

 Santa Maria Valley is the oldest American Viticultural Area (AVA) on the Central Coast and the primary growing region for all Santa Barbara County wines.
 Our location allows coastal breezes to blow in and linger, creating a cool environment for grapes to grow longer.

 Beyond exceptional wine, the people here are just as special.
 You can expect a casual wine scene where you don’t have to swirl your wine ‘just so’, and you’re likely to meet the winemakers in the tasting rooms you visit.
+Make Santa Maria Valley your go-to destination for your wine tasting weekend getaway.

 Day Two Itinerary